 Vehicle registration datasets are typically snapshots in time of the vehicles “on the road” in a state.
 Thus, we need multiple snapshots to piece together changes in the market over time.
 We also need the complete VIN in order to determine when the vehicle first entered the state’s market (new or imported from elsewhere).
 That is, the first time it appears in the database, we consider it an “original” registration and subsequent occurrences of that VIN are treated as a “renewal” registration.
 If we don’t have the full VIN, then we can’t reliably track metrics like original or renewal registrations unless the DMV shares that information directly.

 Regarding time series analyses, we’ll ideally get snapshots of the vehicle registration database frequently enough to be able to understand how the market has changed over time.
-With each state vehicle registration data file, we include a table describing the DMV snapshots to make it easier to interpret the data.
+With each state vehicle registration data file, we include the DMV snapshot date and a unique identifier to make it easier to interpret the data.

 Some states aren’t able to share these snapshots frequently or they don’t share the vehicle’s registration date.
 For states where we don’t know the vehicle registration date, we’ll assign the registration date to the day the snapshot was taken or delivered to us.